coverclock/com-diag-grandote/README.md

 OS choice for Desperado, which referred not to the Diminuto library, but to the ARMv4-based hardware target for which Diminuto was originally written.
-That target - laughably small in light of today's 64-bit gigaHertz microprocessors (and the reason for Diminuto's name) - is long gone, but the Diminuto library remains and continues to evolve.
+That target - laughably small in light of today's 64-bit gigaHertz multicore microprocessors (and the reason for Diminuto's name)
+- is long gone, but the Diminuto library remains and continues to evolve.
 I don't know that anyone but me has ever used Desperado, but portions of Diminuto are shipping in a number of commercial products from several of my clients.